Last updated on January 29th, 2020 at 12:00 pm

 - Hosford Park boat ramp is at 7474 SW Gaines Ave.
 Stuart, FL 34997.
 We were especially impressed with its floating dock that had a handy kayak-entry area, providing grab bars on each side of the boat.

 - It might be handy to stop at Halpatiokee Regional Park, 8303 SW Lost River Road, Stuart, before or after your kayak to use restrooms, picnic or take a hike.
-There are clean public restrooms at the out hockey rink just five minutes from Hosford Park.
+There are clean public restrooms at the outdoor hockey rink just five minutes from Hosford Park.

 - Primitive camping is allowed at the picnic site/turn-around location in Halpatiokee Regional Park.
 You must make reservations by calling 772-221-1419.